 Preserving Basil for the Freshest Taste

-Basil freezes well when made into a pesto, and it doesn’t discolor as much as it would if you just freeze the basil leaves.
+Basil freezes well when made into a pesto, and it doesn’t discolor as much as it would if you just freeze the individual basil leaves.

 So, if you want the very freshest pesto in Winter, make a batch that is nothing but basil and olive oil.
 Seal it and freeze it with thick layer of olive oil on top.
 When ready to use it, thaw it and add the garlic, nuts and cheese while the pasta water is boiling.